mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

   the respective tools relatively new often struggle with a lack of acceptance of these tools among the team.
 People would sometimes stick to their old habits, bypassing the tools, and by that add lots of friction for everyone else.
-It is critical for every member of a partially or fully remote team though to understand that opting out of using the tools that are put in place means opting out of collaboration altogether.
+It is critical for every member of a remote team to understand that opting out of using the tools that are put in place means opting out of collaboration altogether and not only imposes an annoyance for coworkers but also directly hurts the entire team's productivity.

 ## Distributed together